jpsxlr8/scraping_repo/README.md

-# scraping_repo
+# scraping repo
-Web scraping using different tools and libraries like scrapy,soup,selenium etc.
+Web scraping using different tools and libraries like scrapy, soup, selenium, etc.